boocs/Unreal-clang-tidy-guide/README.md

 ---

 ## Suppressing Checks
-We'll be using `four ways` to suppress clang-tidy checks
+We'll be using `five ways` to suppress clang-tidy checks

 1. ### `Global` using .clang-tidy config file